ericgio/react-bootstrap-typeahead/README.md

 - [Upgrade Guide](docs/Upgrading.md)

 ## CSS
-The component tries to use as little CSS as possible, relying primarily on Bootstrap or any Bootstrap themes for styling.
-Some minimal CSS comes with the package and should be included wherever you're using the component:
+While the component relies primarily on Bootstrap for styles, some additional CSS is necessary for everything to behave correctly.
+You must include the provided CSS file in your project:

 ```js
 // Import as a module in your JS